Serving Birmingham's Small Businesses for 25 Years

 Heart of BHAM

-The City of Birmingham, through its Department of Innovation and Economic Opportunity, is collaborating with the Birmingham Business Resource Center (BBRC) to launch Heart of BHAM Forgivable Loan Program as a symbolic campaign showcasing significant support to local underserved and disadvantaged businesses.
+The City of Birmingham, through its Department of Innovation and Economic Opportunity, collaborated with the Birmingham Business Resource Center (BBRC) to launch the Heart of BHAM Forgivable Loan Program as a symbolic campaign showcasing significant support to local underserved and disadvantaged businesses.

-This collaboration is made possible due to the American Rescue Plan State and Local Fiscal Recovery Funds from the federal government, received by the City of Birmingham.
+This collaboration was made possible due to the American Rescue Plan State and Local Fiscal Recovery Funds from the federal government, received by the City of Birmingham.

 Small businesses continue to recover from COVID-19